Written by Tenley Haraldson. Reviewed by Sean Busch.

 Plant enzymes are proteins that break down organic materials – and each one has a specific job and a corresponding natural chemical reaction.
 When you choose an enzymatic cleaner for blood stains, be sure that it includes protease (which removes protein-based stains like blood, baby formula, and urine).

-How to Get a Blood Stain Out of Clothes and Other Fabrics
+How to Get Blood Out of Upholstery & Carpet

-- Fully saturate the stain with Puracy Natural Stain Remover.
+Spray the stain thoroughly with Puracy Natural Stain Remover.

 Get the best tips from the cleaning obsessed.